I confess! I’m addicted to books! But I have read all the books I own and continue to use them all as reference and/or for teaching.

 So this week, instead of sharing a recipe with you, I thought I’d tell you about my favorite books on these shelves, and even tell you about some of the recipes in them that I love.

-Probably the oldest book I have is a little booklet from the Metropolitan Insurance Company.
-Several of my books date back to the 30s, but most of what I have date to the 50s, when I was a young woman.
-My first Christmas as a married woman, I received the Better Homes & Gardens Cookbook, a three-ring binder that is barely holding together.
+Probably the oldest book I have is a little booklet from the Metropolitan Insurance Company; I think I inherited it from my great-grandmother.
+Several of my books date back to the 30s, and many of what I have date to the 50s, when I was a young woman.
+My first Christmas as a married woman in 1955, I received the Better Homes & Gardens Cookbook, a three-ring binder that is barely holding together.

 I have quite a few Mexican cookbooks, but my favorite is Elena’s Secrets of Mexican Cooking by Elena Zelayeta, blind, but she kept on cooking.
 Her “Caserola De Pollo Y Elote” (Chicken and Corn Casserole) is full of green chiles and wonderful!